zahed942001/clevercloud-warp10-datasource/Tests_doc.md

 6. **Partial and Nested Responses**
    - Create responses containing both GTS with and without data, and nested data structures if supported.
    - Validate correct separation between filled and empty series, and proper handling of nested data (if applicable).
 ---

+## Macros: WarpScript Macro Parsing, Payload Transmission & Error Handling

+This scenario ensures that macros written with `<% ... %>` blocks are:

+- Correctly injected into the editor and accepted as valid input
+- Properly included, unescaped, in the outgoing JSON payload to the backend
+- Appropriately flagged if invalid, with clear error propagation

+### Steps

+1. **Macro Injection and Payload Validation**
+    - Inject a valid WarpScript macro using `<% ... %>` in the query editor.
+    - Trigger query execution and intercept the outgoing `/api/ds/query` POST request.
+    - Assert that the outgoing request payload includes the macro code, with no unexpected escaping or transformation.

+2. **Negative Test: Invalid Macro Handling**
+    - Inject a malformed macro (for example, a syntax error in the macro body).
+    - Trigger the query and intercept the backend response.
+    - Assert that the backend returns a clear error message indicating macro parsing or execution failure.
+    - Confirm that the error status is not `200 OK`.

+3. **Editor and Model Integrity**
+    - For each test, confirm that the editor value matches the outgoing payload content exactly.
+    - Validate that multiline and indented macros are handled correctly and maintain structure in transmission.

+---